autoplot/documentation/javadoc/org/das2/qds/IndexGenDataSet.md

+# org.das2.qds.IndexGenDataSet

-# org.das2.qds.IndexGenDataSetDataset that simply returns the index as the value.
+Dataset that simply returns the index as the value.

-IndexGenDataSet( int length )
+# IndexGenDataSet( int length )
 Creates a new instance of IndexGenDataSet

 ***